American Civil Rights Leader Bayard Rustin on the ‘Absolute Necessity’ to Be Openly Gay

 In that vein, let us never forget the very real visibility — and, thus, power — that comes from anyone and everyone living their authentic lives and sharing with the world who they truly are.
 Every LGBTQ person has a platform — some large, some small — and there is value in each of us being openly queer.

-What do you think of this recently unearthed Bayard Rustin interview?
+What do you think of this unearthed Bayard Rustin interview?
 Do you agree with his thoughts about the necessity of being openly gay?